Ketan-K17/Langchain_DBchat_agent/README.md

 # Langchain_DBchat_agent

-An AI - agent crafted in Langchain that interacts with your database for you, given a natural language prompt.
+- You will need an OpenAI api key to use this application.
+- the database used in project is Chinook.db.
+You can choose your desired database with no change to code.
+- Simply enter query in natural language in main.py, and run file (python main.py)